-Domestic sales

-Sales abroad Own-account produced fixed capital goods Final stocks
+Domestic sales Sales abroad Own-account produced fixed capital goods Final stocks

-80. The balance sheets are compiled both in physical terms and value (at producer prices), for the enterprises at unit (individual) level, for the private farms at county level.
+78. The food balances are compiled both in physical terms and value (at producer prices), for the enterprises at unit (individual) level, for the private farms at county level.
 Values figures are obtained by multiplying the quantity data by the relevant unit values (prices).
 Price information is collected monthly on a separate basis for products sold to wholesalers and processors of agricultural products and products directly sold to the consumers.
-Different prices are used for the valuation in the 'Uses' side of the commodity balances.
+Different prices are used for the valuation in the 'Uses' side of the food balances.